Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 # Environmental Complications

-## Ground Effects
+## Tile Effects

+While in combat, tiles are commonly modified in dangerous or interesting ways: sacred shrines, clinging fog, walls of fire and so on.
+Collectively, these are referred to as **tile effects.** Creatures moving by teleportation ignore the tile effects of the tiles that they cross.
+Typically, a tile effect will trigger "the first time that a creature enters this effect, or begins their turn in this tile efffect" which ensures that they trigger once for every turn that the creature takes, no matter how they end up moving.

 Various effects, from glue to oil slicks to pools of acid to thorny underbrush, cover the ground.
-These are collectively referred to as **ground effects.** As you might expect, flying creatures ignore ground effects.
+This subset of tile effects are called **ground effects.** As you might expect, flying creatures ignore ground effects.

 The most common ground effect is **difficult terrain,** which is difficult to cross, due to obstructions or unsteady footing or the like.
 While on difficult terrain: